zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-bsdf.md

 If we want to posit that Eqn.
 1a and 2a are equivalent, we must also prevent the signed projected area from turning negative by restricting the view angles to the range where $\small (\bm{v} \cdot \bm{n}) > 0$.
 In other words, *a microsurface is always facing the observer*.
 If that is not the case, we must recompute the statistics for the undersurface.

 It is easy to see that reversing the directions of both $\small \bm{n}$ and $\small \bm{m}$ allows us to reuse the distribution of normals.
-As for the view direction, there are a couple of options: we can either reverse the direction of $\small \bm{v}$, or reflect it across the macrosurface.
+As for the view vector, there are a couple of options: we can either reverse the direction of $\small \bm{v}$, or reflect it across the macrosurface.
 Since flipping a surface upside down alters visibility, neither method yields exact results; however, the first one is preferable, since it guarantees that self-occlusion is properly accounted for.

 With the assumption (that all projected surface areas are the same) in place, we can combine Eqn.
 1a and 2a into